csgutleber/zcks-content-guides/content-guide.md

 ❌ Don't: Our AI can help you

 **Use "your" not "my"**
-Write from the user's perspective for their content.
+Use "your" only when ownership needs emphasis.
+Default to simple noun forms.

-✅ Do: Your meetings, Your dashboard, Your team
+✅ Do: Dashboard, Team settings
-❌ Don't: My meetings, My dashboard, My team
+✅ Also OK: Your AI Assistant, Your Meetings (when emphasizing personalization) ❌ Don't: My meetings, My dashboard, My team

 ## When to Break These Rules